MPHRS/Genomic-data-analysis/Project_6_baking/Report.md

 | **mRNA processing** (GO:0006397)                                        | `YEL026W`                                                                                                               |               **1/48** (2.08%) |        **170/6489** (2.62%) |     |

 The analysis showed that a significant portion of the differentially expressed genes are related to fundamental cellular metabolic processes, including ribosome biogenesis, transcription, and substance transport.
 Genes involved in carbohydrate metabolism are of particular interest in the context of our study.
-Specifically:
+The analysis highlighted several carbohydrate‐related GO‐Slim terms, each represented by a small set of genes:

-Carbohydrate metabolic process (GO:0005975)
+- **Carbohydrate metabolic process (GO:0005975):** YBR105C, YER062C, YKR097W, YOL136C

-    YBR105C — PGI1 — Phosphoglucose isomerase, a key enzyme in glycolysis

-    YER062C — HXK2 — Hexokinase 2, catalyzes the first step in glycolysis

-    YKR097W — PTS1 — Phosphotriose isomerase, an intermediate step in glycolysis

-    YOL136C — RGT2 — Glucose sensor on the membrane, involved in regulating the shift to fermentation

-Carbohydrate transport (GO:0008643)

-    YDR536W — STL1 — Sugar transporter

-    YHR094C — HXT1 — Low-affinity glucose transporter (important at high sugar concentrations, typical for fermentation)
+- **Carbohydrate transport (GO:0008643):** YDR536W, YHR094C

-Generation of precursor metabolites and energy (GO:0006091)
+- **Generation of precursor metabolites and energy (GO:0006091):** YOL136C

-    YOL136C — (repeated) — RGT2, as mentioned above; indirectly influences through the regulation of HXT group expression.

-Monocarboxylic acid metabolic process (GO:0032787)
+- **Monocarboxylic acid metabolic process (GO:0032787):** YOL136C

-    YOL136C — (again) — RGT2, indirectly related through the metabolism of glycolysis products.

 Five out of the six analyzed genes, some of which are simultaneously involved in multiple processes, demonstrated a statistically significant increase in expression (log2FoldChange > 2.5, padj < 0.001), while the YKR097W gene showed the opposite trend with a marked decrease in expression levels (Fig. 1).